rricharz/Tek4010/README.md

 each axis are not used in this case, as in the Tektronix 4014 without the enhanced graphics module.

-If called with the -full option, the tek4010 emulator creates the largest possible window with 4x3 aspect ratio, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
-This mode is not recommended on the Raspberry Pi because of the heavy workload on the GPU.
+If called with the -full option, the tek4010 emulator creates creates a full screen window, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
+Use <alt>tab to switch windows or <alt>space to close this full screen window.

 **Compiling the tek4010 project**